 Why are appliances and equipment required to be approved?

 As per the regulatory requirements set forth by the Authorities Having Jurisdiction (AHJs), the appliances and equipment are required to be approved by accredited bodies.
-This is to ensure that the products meet the minimum safety and/or performance requirements prescribed in the applicable Codes and Standards.
+This is to ensure that the products meet the minimum safety and/or performance requirements prescribed in the applicable codes and standards.

 Are the inspection reports for CSA B149.3 projects P. Eng. stamped?